szabgab/perlmaven.com/sites/en/pages/capture-stdout-stderr-of-external-program.md

 ## capture STDOUT and STDERR separately

-We use the <b>capture</b> function of Capture::Tiny that will wait till the end of the external process and then return whatever was printed to STDOUT and STDERR separately as two strings.
+We use the **capture** function of Capture::Tiny that will wait till the end of the external process and then return whatever was printed to STDOUT and STDERR separately as two strings.
 (The FindBin and File::Spec code is only there so we can easily locate the external program that can be found next to our capturing script.)